Driver Vehicle Inspection Report - DVIR

 Create New DVIR Record

-Once the equipment is assigned to the DVIR template you will be able to create new DVIRs for the unit.
-To do so, from the equipment list click the action gear on the right hand side and choose Inspection: DVIR Vehicle or Inspection: DVIR Trailer.
+Once the equipment is assigned to the DVIR template, new DVIRs can be created for the unit.
+This can be done from the equipment list by selecting the action gear.

-Assignee would be the person filling out, or responsible for filling out, the inspection.
+Assignee-the person responsible for filling out the inspection.

-Current Miles / Hours / Kilometers would be the current meter reading of the equipment at the time of inspection.
+Current Miles / Hours / Kilometers-current meter reading of the equipment at the time of inspection.

-The Picture button on the right side allows you to upload a related photo of the failed item.
+The Picture button on the right side allows a photo to be uploaded of the failed item.

 Back To Top